SPEAK VISUALLY Receive practical tips on how to

 Product infographics have become increasingly popular on third-party platforms like Amazon, where sellers have limited control over the layout and details on the description page.

-To explain a product in ways a text description never could, consider creating an infographic that highlights primary features.
+To explain a product in ways a text description never could, consider creating an infographic that highlights primary features as a part of your ecommerce strategy.

 This infographic from HiCoup maximizes the format to show close-ups on key features and explain the high-quality materials used in the corkscrew.